-Have a conversation with your medical provider about your job duties to understand if you may need changes at work because of your pregnancy.
+Have a conversation with your medical provider about your job duties to understand if you may need changes at work because of pregnancy-related needs.
 Keep in mind that your needs may change over the course of your pregnancy.
 If you do want to seek an accommodation, keep reading!